The Nest

 1. The total exchange equity on the completion of the property by the 180th day

-2. If you do not spend the money for completed construction by the 180th day, you must have spent the money for a down payment on the property.
+2. If you do not spend the money on completed construction by the 180th day, you must have spent the money on a down payment for the property.

 Rules of a 1031 (delayed) exchange